jchook/tappable-php/README.md

 Plugins can dispatch new actions, handle actions, keep state, or throw errors.

-Each plugin wraps the next plugin in the chain.
-Plugins can perform "before" and "after" business logic, wrap next() calls with try/catch, modify actions, cancel actions, etc.
+Each plugin wraps the next plugin.
+Plugins can wrap next() calls to perform "before" and "after" business logic, try/catch logic, modify actions, cancel actions, etc.

 This design enables plugin authors to write modular functionality with